City of Brunswick, Georgia

 When will I receive a property tax bill and when is payment due?

 Property tax bills will be mailed once the tax digest is certified by the state and the payment due date is specified on the bill.
-If you do not receive a bill by December 20th, you can obtain a copy from this website.
+If you do not receive a bill by December 20th, you can contact the tax department by mail, phone or email.

 Where can I pay my property taxes?